Malaysia Property for Sale

-Before you start to search for any property in Malaysia, its good to understand some of the rules and regulations of the country.
+Before you start searching to buy Malaysia property, its good to understand some of the rules and regulations of Malaysia property for sale to foreigners.

 Malaysia, probably the only country in Southeast Asia where foreigners can own land easily and directly from developer sales or resale.
 There are wider selection from condominium, houses and townhouses.

 There’s a some restrictions;

 A minimum purchase requirement for foreign purchasers.
 The purpose of this is to allow foreign buyers in the mid to high-end segment, while not letting them drive up the value of homes in the price range of normal, everyday Malaysians.

 Typically the minimum purchase requirement is RM1 Million, but in the State of Selangor it’s RM2 Million and foreigners may only purchase landed properties if they’re in gated communities etc.

 Foreigner are restricted to buy property designated as “Bumiputra only” – Bumiputra meaning ethnic, Muslim Malays.
 At times, the property developer can apply to remove the restriction to enable foreign buyer to purchase.

 For any off plan development, the developer will usually allocate the Bumi lots reserved.
 So it is rather safe to purchase without going through all the checks before purchase.

 For HDB owners in Singapore, other than the regulation in Malaysia, you must also take note of the HDB regulation.
 If you are a HDB owner, you must fulfill your MOP (minimum occupation period), if you are buying any residential developments in Singapore as well as overseas.
 Typically the MOP period is 5 years.